statamic-rad-pack/shopify/docs/content/en/upgrading.md

 ## Upgrading from 3.x to 4.x

 Due to the changes to how collections are processed, you will now need to set up webhooks for collection create, collection update, and collection delete.
+See the [webhooks](CMS/webhooks) documentation for full details.

-See the webhooks documentation for full details.
+Product status and publish dates now respect the settings from Shopify.
+To enable date support ensure your Products collection has `Publish Dates` enabled, with `Past Date Behavior` public, and `Future Date Behavior` hidden.

 ## Upgrading from 2.x to 3.x

-Due to the migration to the offical Shopify PHP library this update is being treated as a breaking change.
+Due to the migration to the official Shopify PHP library this update is being treated as a breaking change.

 The following .env variables are now required: